Taiobarbara/GW-MP-survey-analysis/Readme.md

 ## 📂 Repository Structure
 ```
-├── data/                # Raw and/or processed data (if available)
+├── data/                # Raw and/or processed data (if available) , metadata
 ├── notebooks/           # Jupyter notebooks with exploratory analysis
 ├── scripts/             # Python scripts for cleaning & analysis
 ├── results/             # Figures, tables, and summary outputs